countable-web/open-source-corporation/product/engineering/GIT.md

 git push origin fireball-spell
 ```

-Submit a pull request from `fireball-spell` targetting `develop`.
+Submit a ull request from `fireball-spell` targetting `develop`.
 Another developer on the project should [review](#code-reviews) and comment on your changes.
 When everyone agrees, anyone can merge the changes.
 The `fireball-spell` branch is then deleted after being merged.
 Delete the fireball-spell branch (BitBucket has an option to do that automatically when you PR)

 ## Small non-critical patch (update README.md)